 In addition, if all previous trips to the ending location of the trip have been categorized as the same activity, the next trip to that location will also be categorized as that activity (e.g. if all trips to the location 'Office' are categorized as 'Business', the next trip to 'Office' will be categorized as 'Business').
 This cycle can be broken by re-categorizing the activity of any trip that ends at that location via TripLog app > Press the trip to edit > Change the activity to correct it > Save.

 You can set your business hours to reflect the times and days when you are most likely to be driving for your business.
 Once you have defined which hours (3) you will be driving for work, you can set TripLog to automatically categorize trips taken during these hours.
-During your business hours, trips will be categorized as the activity set in the 'Business Hours Activity' field (1) while your after hours trips will be categorized as the activity you can define in the 'After Hours Activity' field (2).
+During your business hours, trips will be categorized as the activity set in the 'Business Hours Activity' field (1) while after hours trips will be categorized as the activity you can define in the 'After Hours Activity' field (2).

 There are a few different methods that TripLog uses to automatically detect which vehicle you are driving as defined below:

-1. If you are using the iBeacon or Bluetooth auto-start, your TripLog app will automatically detect which vehicle you are using based on the signature of the beacon or Bluetooth connection and will attribute trips to the appropriate vehicle accordingly.
+1. If you are using the iBeacon or Bluetooth Auto Tracking, your TripLog app will automatically detect which vehicle you are using based on the signature of the beacon or Bluetooth connection and will attribute trips to the appropriate vehicle accordingly.
 Instructions on how to set up the iBeacon and Bluetooth auto-start settings can be found here:

-2. If you are using another auto-start setting and you would like for all of your trips to be attributed to one vehicle unless otherwise specified, you can set a default vehicle for all of your future trips.
+2. If you are using another auto tracking setting and you would like for all of your trips to be attributed to one vehicle unless otherwise specified, you can set a default vehicle for all of your future trips.
 To do so, please open TripLog app > Menu > Vehicles > Press on the three dots associated with the vehicle you wish to mark as the default vehicle > Mark as Default (Android) or open TripLog app > Menu > Vehicles > Press on the vehicle you wish to mark as the default vehicle > Mark as Default (iOS)

 3. If no default vehicle has been set, the trip will automatically be attributed to the vehicle driven in the previous trip.
 This can be changed via manually editing a trip by opening TripLog app > press the trip to edit > Change the vehicle to the desired vehicle > save.